 During EMDR sessions, a therapist facilitates bilateral stimulation to induce eye movements while the patient recalls a traumatic event.
 The bilateral stimulation is thought to reduce the vividness of traumatic memories and associated emotions.
 While other therapies for PTSD focus on thoughts, feelings, and behaviors that result from trauma, EMDR solely focuses on memories and how they are stored in the brain.

 Holistic and Alternative Therapies

-Holistic therapies, such as art, yoga, meditation, massage, and music can also be used in the treatment of individuals with PTSD and substance abuse issues.
+Holistic therapies, such as art, yoga, meditation, massage, and music can also be used in drug abuse and PTSD treatment.
 All of these therapies can be tailored to meet a patient’s individual needs.
 Holistic therapies are meant to help individuals become more mindful, learn relaxation techniques, and find healthy outlets to express their emotions.
 Studies have found that practices like deep breathing, yoga, and meditation can benefit patients who struggle with PTSD.

-Find Treatment for Co-Occurring PTSD And Substance Abuse Today
+Find Treatment for Co-Occurring Post Traumatic Stress Disorder And Addiction Today